jennifer-remus-i8-psRx69lc-unsplash.jpg

 Sheila Murphy is a spiritual director and retreat leader.
 She has a Masters in Pastoral Ministry from Loyola Marymount University in Los Angeles and has served in parish ministry for four decades.
 She has certificates in Spiritual Direction from Boston College and the Spiritual Direction Intensive Internship program of the Sisters of St. Joseph in Brighton, MA, and training in leading the Spiritual Exercises from Boston College.
 Sheila is most interested in accompanying people as they become more aware of the presence of God in their lives and make decisions on how to respond to that love.
 Sheila lives in Brunswick, is married, has two adult children, plays violin and writes poetry.

 Fr.
 Paul Sullivan, S.J. is a member of the Jesuit Community of Maine and pastor of Our Lady of Hope Parish and St. Brigid School, a Jesuit Ministry in Portland, Maine.
 Paul has been in parish ministry for over 20 years, has training as an Ignatian spiritual director and retreat giver, and was for four years a member of the staff at Eastern Point Retreat House in Gloucester, MA, a Jesuit retreat house.
-He serves as Co-coordinator and a spiritual director for the Ignatian Spiritual Exercises Retreat in Everyday Life.
-He is currently in the New Members Program for the Iona Community, a dispersed world-wide ecumenical Christian Community based in Scotland and is looking to be made a Full Member in June 2025.
-His interests include cooking and music and he is learning to play the Celtic harp.
+He serves as a spiritual director for the Ignatian Spiritual Exercises Retreat in Everyday Life.
+In June 2025 he was hallowed as a full Member of the Iona Community, a dispersed world-wide ecumenical Christian Community based in Scotland.
+This was the first hallowing done in North America and Paul is the first Jesuit to become a Community Member.
+His interests include cooking and music, and he is learning to play the Celtic harp.

 Kathy Tosney, MSW, is an Interfaith Spiritual Director practicing in Portland, Maine, with an experienced background in Ignatian Spirituality and Contemplative Prayer Practices.
 Kathy brings a spiritual/psychological integrative approach to Spiritual Direction to help you explore your unique spiritual journey.
-She offers both in-person and online individual Spiritual Direction, Supervision, and Ignatian Directed Retreats.
+She offers both in-person and online individual Spiritual Direction, Supervision, and individual Ignatian Directed Retreats.
 For 10 years, Kathy has taught Contemplative Prayer Practices & Centering Prayer for Mepkin Abbey’s “Institute for Contemplative Eldering Retreats.”
 Mepkin Abbey is a Trappist monastery located near Charleston, SC.
-She has been an Ignatian Retreat Director at Eastern Point Retreat House in Gloucester, MA., for 30 day and 8 day retreats, Yale Divinity School in CT, Mepkin Abbey in SC, and Nazareth Retreat House in Louisville, KY.
+She has been an Ignatian Retreat Director at Eastern Point Retreat House in Gloucester, MA., for their 30 day Spiritual Exercises, and 8 day Ignatian Directed Retreats and has given retreats at Yale Divinity School in CT, Mepkin Abbey in SC, and Nazareth Retreat House in Louisville, KY.
 She has spent several stays living with a group of Carmelite hermits in Ireland exploring Carmelite Spirituality and the Christian mystics.
-Kathy received her Spiritual Direction training through the Sisters of Saint Joseph SDII Program in Boston, MA. and is a Guest Teacher in their program.
+Kathy received her Spiritual Direction training through the Sisters of Saint Joseph SDII Program in Boston, MA. and is a Guest Teacher in their Spiritual Direction Training Program.
 She is a member of Spiritual Directors International and the Ignatian Spiritual Partnership of Maine.
-Kathy is the proud mother of two adult sons and grandmother of 4 very young grandchildren who are a constant source of joy, awe & wonder!
+Kathy is the proud mother of two adult sons and grandmother of 4 young grandchildren who are a constant source of joy, awe & wonder!

 Tracy Winkeler is a mother to four adult children and wife to a diaconate candidate in the Diocese of Portland, Maine.
 She moved to Falmouth, Maine from Oklahoma in 2011.
 Tracy has a BS in Sociology and a MA in Special Education, and she is currently pursuing a MA in Pastoral Theology.
 She is the coordinator for adoration and nursing home/homebound ministry for the Parish of the Holy Eucharist.
 She has participated in the Ignatian Retreat in Everyday Life (RIEL) three times and wants to encourage others to experience the beauty of Ignatian spirituality.
-She is excited to be a new member of the board!
+She serves on the Steering Committee.